-- Calculate slope from a grid digital elevation model - Apply model builder geoprocessing capability to program a sequence of ArcGIS functions - Use ArcGIS.com services to access and extract elevation data - Use raster data and raster calculator functionality to calculate watershed attributes such as mean elevation, mean annual precipitation and runoff ratio. - Interpolate data values at points to create a spatial field to use in hydrologic calculations
+- Calculate slope from a grid digital elevation model - Apply model builder geoprocessing capability to program a sequence of ArcGIS functions - Use ArcGIS.com services to access and extract elevation data - Interpolate data values at points to create a spatial field to use in hydrologic calculations.
+Use this to calculate watershed area average precipitation - Use raster data and raster calculator functionality to calculate watershed attributes such as mean elevation, mean annual precipitation and runoff ratio.